Hugues7/TP_note/README.md

   - `name` (required): The name of the user.
 - **Response**: A JSON object containing the user name, count of rated movies, and list of rated movie titles.

-## Contributing

-Contributions are welcome!
-Please create a pull request or submit an issue for any bugs or feature requests.

-## License

-This project is licensed under the MIT License.